msanvarov/bettermode/README.md

 - Start the api in development mode by using `npm run start` (the app will be exposed on http://localhost:3333; not to conflict with React, Angular, or Vue ports).

+- Navigate to http://localhost:3333/graphql for the GraphQL playground.

 ---

 ## Development Plan